 De-energize the circuit breaker on the GRC cabinet.
-Loosen the screws that hold the boards in the cage captive and remove the SCPU board.
-Set the dip switch S1 of the new replacement board to the same settings as the old board.
+Loosen the screws on the bar that hold the boards in the cage captive and remove the SCPU board.
+Set the rotary switch of the new replacement board to the same serial address position as the old board.
 Slide the new board into the cage, insuring that the edge connectors are properly seated in the backplane.
+Place the SD card from the old board into the new board.